apricart/OneFlowe/QUICK_START_ORDER_PORTAL.md

 # 🛒 Order Portal - Quick Start Guide

+> For a high-level picture of how the Order Portal fits into the whole Apricart OneFlowe system (roles, inventory, budgets, and approvals), see `SYSTEM_OVERVIEW.md`.

 ## What's New?

 Your system now has a **separate, beautiful Order Portal** where branch employees can: